Best Things to Do in Trapani: Trapani Itinerary 1, 2, 3 or 4 Day Options

 Trapani vs Palermo, hmmm, both cities have their appeal.
 If you have the time and are doing a road trip around Sicily, then certainly spend time in both.
 Palermo is much larger than Trapani, so naturally, it’s better connected to the rest of the island.

-If you’re using public transport only, then there are naturally more options for connections from Palmero, in particular, day trips to places like Erice and Favignana.
+If you’re using public transport only, then there are naturally more options for connections from Palermo, in particular, day trips to places like Erice and Favignana.
 But if you have a car (or other transport), then base yourself in Trapani.

 How’s Your Trapani Itinerary Shaping Up?

-Hopefully, you’ve learned that there are loads of great things to do in Trapani to make it worth visiting.
-If you’re wanting to explore more of this region, then Trapani is the best base in Sicily to discover the west side of the island.
+If you want to explore more of this region, then Trapani is the best base in Sicily to discover the west side of the island.
 However you decide to see the island, the best Sicily itinerary will spend some time around the west coast.

 If you’re doing more travelling in Sicily, then take a look at these other inspirational articles.